What To Know About An 'Angry Drunk'

 Medically Reviewed By: Aaron Horn

-If you find yourself in a situation where you are confronted by or otherwise in the proximity of an angry drunk, there are a few things you need to be aware of.
+If you find yourself in a situation where you are confronted by or otherwise in the proximity of an angry drunk, there are a few things you need to be aware of and understand about being an angry drunk.

 There are various factors involved in an angry drunk.
 The most common factor is an overall aggressive personality.
 This is because alcohol lowers your inhibitions.
 Someone who tends to be aggressive and antagonistic toward others when sober is much more susceptible to having these traits magnified when under the influence of alcohol.

-What to Do When in the Proximity of an Angry Drunk
+What To Do When Around An Angry Drunk

 If you find yourself in the proximity of someone who is both angry and drunk, the most productive and safe decision you can make is to remove yourself from the situation.
 Your personal safety is the number one priority.
 Many times people have attempted to “babysit” the drunk person, only to find that they’ve made themselves the target of abuse.
 If someone is drunk and angry, leave the situation.